Skip to main content

 2. URL of the Gitlab Server: Provide the Gitlab Server URL or enter https://gitlab.com for Gitlab Cloud.

-3. Private Gitlab API Key or Access Token: provide the private API Key from the GitLab Server or Personal Access Token from GitLab Cloud to set up the connection.
+3. Personal Access Token: provide a Personal Access Token from GitLab to set up the connection.

 4. Click Test Connection: if successful, a green bar will be displayed; a red bar with an error message will appear if unsuccessful.